Veeam Cloud Connect License

 - Cloud Connect Servers — physical or virtual servers backed up to a cloud repository by Veeam Agent backup jobs configured in Veeam Agent or Veeam Backup & Replication.

-This licensing model allows the SP to obtain a license with a certain number of instances without knowing in advance what types of workloads tenants plan to protect.
+This licensing model allows the SP to obtain a license with a certain number of points without knowing in advance what types of workloads tenants plan to protect.

 Consider the following: